TysonStanley/tysonstanley.github.io/_posts/2019-07-12-datatable.md

 So what is the point?
 ---------------------

-The point, here, is that `data.table` is a powerful framework for working with data.
+The main point, here, is that `data.table` is a powerful framework for working with data.
 It does some things differently, and these things are important.
 If you ignore “by reference” changes, you’ll probably regret it.
 But in the right situations (probably a lot of them), it is amazing